DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/14-Multivariate-Distributions.md

 > *Example*:
 Let $X$ and $Y$ be continuous random variables with joint pdf:
 $$
 f_{X,Y}(x,y)=xy
 $$
 for $0\leq x \leq 2$ and $0 \leq y \leq 1$.

 a) Verify $f$ is a valid joint pdf.

 We need to ensure the total volume under the pdf is 1.
 Note that the double integral with constant limits of integration is just like doing single integrals.
 We just treat the other variable as a constant.
-In this course we will not work with limits of integration that have variables in them, this is the material of Calc III.
+In this book  we will not work with limits of integration that have variables in them, this is the material of Calc III.

 For our simple case of constant limits of integration, the order of integration does not matter.
 We will arbitrarily integrate $x$ first, treating $y$ as a constant.
 Then integrate with respect to $y$.